Financing Intentional Communities by Grants

 Publicly-funded support: Adding residential slots for vulnerable populations could add more than just grant eligibility to your community.
 Ideas for service offerings eligible for grant funding can be found in the descriptions of intentional communities that provide care and a social safety net.

 Grant writers: Our grant writing consultants may be able to help you identify grants you are eligible for and fine tune your applications.
-See also the link in the Further Reading section to tips for DIY grantwriters.
+In addition, see the link in the Further Reading section to tips for DIY grantwriters.

 Foundations May Fund Project Initiation and Operational Costs